Radium Tops One Day Trading Volume of $784,048.00 (RADS)

 - Global Currency Reserve (GCR) traded up 8.6% against the dollar and now trades at $0.0032 or 0.00000035 BTC.

 Radium (CRYPTO:RADS) is a proof-of-stake (PoS) coin that uses the Proof of Stake hashing algorithm.
-It was first traded on January 19th, 2016.
+Its launch date was January 19th, 2016.
 Radium’s total supply is 3,967,754 coins and its circulating supply is 3,953,237 coins.
+Radium’s official website is radiumcore.org.
 Radium’s official message board is blog.radiumcore.org.
-Radium’s official website is radiumcore.org.
 Radium’s official Twitter account is @JJ12880 and its Facebook page is accessible here.

-Radium can be purchased on these cryptocurrency exchanges: Bittrex, LiteBit.eu, Upbit and Trade By Trade.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Radium directly using U.S. dollars.
-Investors seeking to trade Radium should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Radium using one of the aforementioned exchanges.
+Radium can be bought or sold on the following cryptocurrency exchanges: Trade By Trade, LiteBit.eu, Upbit and Bittrex.
+It is usually not currently possible to buy alternative cryptocurrencies such as Radium directly using US dollars.
+Investors seeking to acquire Radium should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Radium using one of the exchanges listed above.

 Receive News & Updates for Radium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Radium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.